 A general outline of the Allied advance through Germany

 This story is the lead (general outline) to all the events that have taken place in the second part of the liberation of Western Europe.
 The maps used in this article are generated by the database of Back to Normandy.
-With the maps and all the icons plotted on the map the reader can read all the details of the events, as far as they are recorded on this website.
+With the maps and all the icons plotted on the map, the reader can read all the details of the events, as far as they are recorded on this website.

 By the end of 1944, the strong German attack commanded by Von Rundstedt in the Ardennes had been halted.
-While the salient which it formed was being reduced, and German pockets in the neighbourhood of Roermond and at Kapelscheveer, near Breda, were being destroyed, planning went on steadily for the invasion of Germany.
+While the salient which it formed was being reduced, and German pockets in the neighborhood of Roermond and at Kapelscheveer, near Breda, were being destroyed, planning went on steadily for the invasion of Germany.

 Situation between 15-31 December 1944

 Situation between 15-31 January 1945

 By the end of January the Ardennes salient was no more than a bulge, and in Holland, there were no German troops left west and south of the Maas.
 The triangle between the river Maas and the Roer north of Duren had also been cleared.
 The object of the Battle of the Rhineland was to master the region between the Maas and the Rhine from Düsseldorf to Nijmegen and then to establish a bridgehead north of the Ruhr.
 The Ninth United States Army was to be under Field Marshal Montgomery's command and was to operate on the right of his front; given success, it would presently form a line on the Rhine between Dusseldorf and Wesel.
 The First Canadian Army, on the left of the front, was to strike south-eastwards from the neighborhood of Nijmegen, as far as the general line Geldern-Xanten.
 The British Second Army was to hold a firm front on the Maas, between the other two armies, and to assist the Canadian advance at every opportunity; its staff also had to prepare plans and orders for the crossing of the Rhine.